patriciayoung/Stock-Market-Analysis-VBA/README.md

 I did this in 2 sets because the code I wrote was not running in the 3-5 minutes the instructions said but was taking about 45 mins per sheet.
 At the point I was at I was not rewriting this, but figured I could split it into parts.

 Hopefully this is a little clearer.

+There are a few word docs in my repo; there is one that has all the screenshots of the final assignment after my code finished running.
+Another of the scripted vba code itself (again, there are 2 scripts).